gaofengShi/NextworkAzureSummerProject/README.md

 The website called The Honest-Feedback is to collectiong feedback from the employees.
 There are four basic goals:
 1. Account goal:
--IAM for personal use.
+- IAM for personal use.
--MFA for root user.
+- MFA for root user.
--Billing alerts.
+- Billing alerts.
 2.